squaresLab/BugZoo/README.md

 * `test/`, a directory containing any additional files needed to run the test cases.
 Such files may specify the expected output of the program on a given test case.

+For historical reasons, where possible, certain repair boxes also supply a `configuration-default` file, used to supply the necessary settings required to perform automated repair of the bug using GenProg 2.